mixcore/docs/docs/firststep.md

 ---
 id: 1st-step
-title: Your 1st step
+title: Your 1st step with Mixcore CMS
 ---
-# First Steps With mixcore CMS

 ## Now What?

 You’ve just completed the 5 Minute Installation of mixcore CMS or one-click install from your web host.
 Now what?